OpenZeppelin/cairo-contracts/docs/Account.md

 [Signer.py](https://github.com/OpenZeppelin/cairo-contracts/blob/8739a1c2c28b1fe0b6ed7a10a66aa7171da41326/tests/utils/Signer.py) is used to perform transactions on a given Account, crafting the tx and managing nonces.

-It exposes two functions:
+It exposes three functions:

 - `def sign(message_hash)` receives a hash and returns a signed message of it
-- `def send_transaction(account, to, selector_name, calldata, nonce=None)` returns a future of a signed transaction, ready to be sent.
+- `def send_transaction(account, to, selector_name, calldata, nonce=None, max_fee=0)` returns a future of a signed transaction, ready to be sent.
+- `def send_transactions(account, calls, nonce=None, max_fee=0)` returns a future of batched signed transactions, ready to be sent.

 To use Signer, pass a private key when instantiating the class: